TGNick/tgnickweb/README.md

 ## Usage
 If you like this, feel free to star this repository! ⭐

-If you have any issues or suggestions, please open an issue, and I'll work on fixing it.
+If you have any ideas, please open an issue, and I'll work on fixing it.

 Thank you for checking it out! 🚀